Skip to content

 Regular checks

-You may find that mealtimes take longer if your child is having difficulties chewing and swallowing food.
+If your child is having difficulties chewing and swallowing food, you may find that mealtimes take longer.
 You will be able to discuss any concerns with your clinical team at your child’s regular clinic checks.
-To help them gain a clearer picture, you will be asked if your child has been bringing back up what they’ve swallowed (gastroesophageal reflux), had difficulties passing their bowel motions (constipation), or been sick (vomiting).
+To help them gain a clearer picture, you will be asked if your child has:

-The 2017 Standards of Care (SoC) recommend that all children who are able to sit have their diet checked soon after diagnosis.
+The 2017 Standards of Care (SoC) on Nutrition, Growth and Bone Health > recommend that all children who are able to sit have their diet checked soon after diagnosis.
 For younger children this should then be every 3 – 6 months, then annually once older.

-If your child has choking or coughing episodes when feeding or eating this may be a sign that they are inhaling their food (aspirating) and should be investigated.
-It is not always obvious if someone is aspirating as it can be silent.
+If your child has choking or coughing episodes when feeding or eating this may be a sign that they are struggling to swallow safely.
+This should be investigated.
+They may be aspirating.
+This is when food, liquid, or other material accidentally enters the airway and lungs instead of being swallowed into the stomach.
+It can happen while swallowing or when food comes back up from the stomach.
+Aspiration can be silent, meaning there are no outward signs.
 If your child has frequent colds or respiratory infections this may be a sign of silent aspiration.

-If needed, a swallowing assessment would be carried out by a SALT.
-The test recommended to assess swallowing is called a Video Fluoroscopic Swallow Study, which uses a type of x-ray and swallowing of a special drink.
+If needed, a swallowing assessment would be carried out by a Speech and Language Therapist (SALT).
+The test recommended to assess swallowing is called a Video Fluoroscopic Swallow Study.
+This uses a type of x-ray and swallowing of a special drink.

 Guidance for Diet

-Due to weakness of the muscles of the bowels it is common for children to become constipated.
-This can lead to discomfort and a fullness in the stomach that reduces the movement of the diaphragm which in turn restricts breathing and coughing.
+Due to reduced activity, it is common for children to become constipated.
+This can cause discomfort and reduce the movement of the diaphragm.
+This then restricts breathing and coughing.
 A fibre-rich diet may be recommended along with extra fluids.
-Your child may also be given medications to help.
+Changing position, including standing as much as possible, can also help.
+Your child may also be given medications.

 Currently, professional opinion is divided about whether the Amino Acid diet, which is based on an elemental formula, is beneficial.
 Professionals do agree that the type of diet and how it is given should be based on each child’s individual reactions and should be regularly reviewed.

-It is very important generally that your child has plenty of fluids, especially if they are unwell.
+It is very important that your child has plenty of fluids, especially if they are unwell.
 You will be advised about correct amounts and how often.
-Your clinical team will be keen for your child to restart food during an illness, as soon as it is safe to do so.

 Making Eating Easier